NSHipster/articles/2014-01-20-extended-file-attributes.md

 int removexattr(const char *path, const char *name, int options);
 ~~~

-To show these in action, consider the use of extended attributes to associate an [HTTP Etag](http://en.wikipedia.org/wiki/HTTP_ETag) for a file:
+To show these in action, consider the use of extended attributes to associate an [HTTP Etag](http://en.wikipedia.org/wiki/HTTP_ETag) with a file:

 ~~~{objective-c}
 NSHTTPURLResponse *response = ...;